Unfinished Tales: Overview

 Christopher Tolkien explains that "Unfinished" has three meanings for his tales, namely a (possibly well-polished) text coming to an abrupt halt, consisting of a series of fragments, or not having any settled definition.

 Unlike The Silmarillion, also published posthumously (in 1977), for which the narrative fragments were modified to connect them into a consistent and coherent work, the Unfinished Tales are presented as Tolkien left them, with little more than names changed (the author having had a confusing habit of trying out different names for a character while writing a draft).
 Thus some of these are incomplete stories, while others are collections of information about Middle-earth.
 Each tale is followed by a long series of notes explaining inconsistencies and obscure points.

-As with The Silmarillion, Tolkien's son Christopher edited and published Unfinished Tales before he had finished his study of the materials in his father's archive.
+As with The Silmarillion, Tolkien's son Christopher edited and published Unfinished Tales long before he had finished his study of the materials in his father's archive.
 Unfinished Tales provides more detailed information about characters, events and places mentioned only briefly in The Lord of the Rings.
 Versions of such tales, including the origins of Gandalf and the other Istari (Wizards), the death of Isildur and the loss of the One Ring in the Gladden Fields, and the founding of the kingdom of Rohan, help expand knowledge about Middle-earth.

 The commercial success of Unfinished Tales demonstrated that the demand for Tolkien's stories several years after his death was not only present but growing.
 Encouraged by the result, Christopher Tolkien embarked upon the more ambitious twelve-volume work entitled The History of Middle-earth, which encompasses nearly the entire corpus of his father's writings about Middle-earth.